loreanvictor/callbag-jsx/docs/md/install.md

 <br>

-> Quite naturally, using `callbag-jsx` in this way means you cannot use JSX.
+> Using `callbag-jsx` in this way means you cannot use JSX.
 > [Read this entry](/jsx) to learn more about using `callbag-jsx` without JSX.

 <br><br>